PP5PK/DR_List_Manager/README.md

-# DR List Manager
+# ICom DR List Manager

-A Bash-based interactive terminal utility for creating and managing **Digital Radio (DR) repeater lists** compatible with **Icom ID-51** and **ID-52** transceivers.
+A Bash-based interactive terminal utility for creating and managing **Digital Radio (DR) repeater lists** compatible with **ICom ID-51** and **ID-52** transceivers.
 Designed for the Brazilian amateur radio community, with locale-aware formatting and full support for D-Star, FM, and FM-N operating modes.

 ---